ombrac/ombrac/README.md

 When using a self-signed certificate, the client requires both the `--server-name` parameter and the `--tls-cert` path to be explicitly configured.

-Alternatively, you can use the `--tls-skip` option to skip TLS verification. **This is not recommended for production environments as it bypasses certificate validation, potentially exposing your communication to security risks.**
+Alternatively, you can use the `--insecure` option to skip TLS verification. **This is not recommended for production environments as it bypasses certificate validation, potentially exposing your communication to security risks.**

-## Usage
+## Full Options

 ### Server